logicxd/til/Computer Systems/1-Intro-to-Assembly.md

 cmp REGISTER1, REGISTER2			   // cmp eax, ecx
 ```

 Conditional Jumps.
-Compare arg1 t oarg2; must immediately precede any of the conditional jump instructions.
+Compare arg1 to arg2; must immediately precede any of the conditional jump instructions.
 * `je label`: Jump to label if arg1 == arg2
 * `jne label`: Jump to label if arg1 != arg2
 * `jg label`: Jump to label if arg1 > arg2